NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 </div>

 ## _`@tracked` can be thought of as a light wrapper around reactive values_

+TODO: show the pre-decorator version (getter setter in class)
+  benefit: not everyone understands decorators

 ```js {all|11-16}
 function tracked(target, key, descriptor) { /* "legacy decorator" (stage 1) */